zero-to-mastery/start-here-guidelines/README.md

    git switch -c <branch-name>
    ```

-7. On your computer, open your text editor, and add your name to the `CONTRIBUTORS.md` file.
+7. On your computer, open your text editor and add your name to the `CONTRIBUTORS.md` file.

 - ⚠️ **IMPORTANT NOTE #1:** Add your name somewhere in the middle.
 Not at the top or bottom in order to avoid the chance of you getting a [merge conflict](https://www.youtube.com/watch?v=9ZRb01WhuoE&list=PL2HX_yT71umC0SWrtpzaXt0QzwhWyNI4c&index=4)!
 - ⚠️ **IMPORTANT NOTE #2:** Please do **NOT** edit or remove other people from the list, even to fix their indentation etc. This will likely prevent your PR from being merged.